cucumber-attic/website/apps/dynamic/views/docs/reference.md

 If none of these places suit you, you can start a line with a `#` to tell Cucumber that the remainder of the line is a comment, and shouldn't be executed.

-# Cucumber API

-Cucumber doesn't know how to execute your scenarios.
-It needs [step-definitions](#step-definitions) to execute Gherkin steps, and optionally [hooks](#hooks) to start and stop the system before and after each scenario.

 ## Step Definitions

+Cucumber doesn't know how to execute your scenarios out-of-the-box.
+It needs _Step Definitions_ to translate plain text Gherkin steps into actions that will interact with the system.

 When Cucumber executes a [Step](#steps) in a [Scenario](/#scenario) it will look for a matching _Step Definition_ to execute.